top of page

 Healthy Eating?

-If you are interested in joining the Eat Well Stay Well project, please register your interest below.
+If you are interested in joining the Eat Well Stay Well project, join our next course.

-The project includes online sessions that you can watch
+The course is online and you can watch the course

 1. Eat Well to Stay Well